aspose-3d/Aspose.3D-Products/3d/en/tutorial/offset-top-cylinder/_index.md

 ---
-title: Aspose.3D Create box with material
+title: Aspose.3D Offset the top of a cylinder
 weight: 7700
 limit:
 description: Learn how to offset the top of a Cylinder